cfnptr/pack/README.md

 # PACK ![CI](https://github.com/cfnptr/pack/actions/workflows/cmake.yml/badge.svg)

 A library providing runtime optimized **packing** of data into archives across different platforms.
+For example can be used to read game resources.

 ## Features